wizbeans/wizbeans.tech/content/blog/2024/2024-07-09-Mind-and-Dreams/index.md

 +++
-title = "Entanglement of Mind and Stories" description = "We create Stories and Stories create Us!" draft = false
+title = "Entanglement of Mind and Stories" description = "We create Stories and Stories create Us!
+It is a rondo. - Chinua Achebe" draft = false

 [taxonomies]